 - 2.1.13.
 Active travel can play a crucial role in supporting public health and wellbeing.
 It is one of the simplest and most effective ways to enable adults and children to meet recommended levels of physical activity.
-A lack of physical activity is the cause of one in six deaths in the UK, and costs the country an estimated £7.4bn per year. - 2.1.14.
-Active Cumbria (2021) reported that almost 21% of people in South Lakeland (aged 16+) are inactive, while just 1.3% of adults cycle and 10% walk for travel at least 3 days per week below the national averages of 3.1% and 22.7% respectively.
-Inactivity is calculated to cost South Lakeland £1.9m per year.
-Cumbria County Council are encouraging more people to be active as well as using sport and physical activity to help address health inequalities, contribute positively to the economy and raise the profile of the area. - 2.1.15.
+A lack of physical activity is the cause of one in six deaths in the UK and costs the country an estimated £7.4bn per year. - 2.1.14.
+Active Cumbria (2022) reported that 16.1% of people (aged 16+) in Eden are inactive, while just 0.6% of adults cycle and 10.9% walk for travel at least 3 days per week below the national averages of 2.3% and 15.1% respectively.
+Inactivity is calculated to cost Eden £1m per year.
+Cumbria County Council are encouraging more people to be active as well as using sport and physical activity to help address health inequalities, contribute positively to the economy, and raise the profile of the area. - 2.1.15.
 The connection between health and wellbeing and travel is a core component of the Cumbria Joint Public Health Strategy.
-This highlights how transport is critical to enable people to access goods and services that are important for health and wellbeing, to encourage physical activity through promoting regular walking or cycling and to tackle climate change and improve air guality. - 2.1.16.
-Air pollutants come mainly from human activities, with road traffic being one of the key causes.
-There is currently one AQMA within Kendal, namely: - An area comprising Lowther Street and fronting properties in Kendal town centre, as well as parts of Kirkland, Highgate, New Road, Blackhall Road, Stramongate, Kent Street, Sandes Avenue, Beezon Road, Wildman Street and Longpool. - 2.1.17.
-South Lakeland District Council has produced an Air Quality Action Plan (AQAP), which sets clear priorities to reduce use of domestic vehicles, particularly diesel where possible, reduce emissions from buses, reduce the number of HGVs and LDVs using Lowther Street and incentivise alternative fuel vehicles.
-One of the key actions for improving air quality in Kendal is encouraging walking and cycling, including the creation of new infrastructure. - 2.1.18.
-Focussing on inclusive design and ensuring Cumbria's active travel networks are accessible for all will be important when

-- developing and delivering schemes through the LCWIP process. - 2.1.19.
+This highlights how transport is critical to enable people to access goods and services that are important for health and wellbeing, to encourage physical activity through promoting regular walking and/or cycling and to tackle climate change and improve air quality. - 2.1.16.
+Focussing on inclusive design and ensuring Cumbria's active travel networks are accessible for all will be important when developing and delivering schemes through the LCWIP process. - 2.1.17.
 The LCWIP also has a vital role to play in creating longer term behaviour change well beyond its 15-year delivery plan.
 European countries such as the Netherlands have only been able to facilitate mass cycling (27% of all trips are undertaken by bike) though long term investment (The Dutch 'cycling revolution' can be traced back to a targeted political response in the 1970s).
-This has engendered generational change to the point where the bicycle is the clear mode of choice for journeys between 2km to 7km. - 2.1.20.
-The Kendal LCWIP, supported by local and national policy, guidance, and funding, presents an opportunity to start the process of creating real change for generations to come.
+This has engendered generational change to the point where the bicycle is the clear mode of choice for journeys between 2km to 7km. - 2.1.18.
+The Penrith LCWIP, supported by local and national policy, guidance, and funding, presents an opportunity to start the process of creating real change for generations to come.